- ClientSchool District No. 39 (Vancouver)

-Teaching spaces are designed to extend outside through balconies and a terrace on the 2nd floor of the middle school, enabling ecological study and experimentation.
-Common areas are enhanced by the Neighbourhood Learning Centre area to increase community use.
+Teaching spaces extend outside through balconies and a terrace on the 2nd floor of the middle school, enabling ecological study and experimentation.
+Common areas are enhanced by the Neighbourhood Learning Centre area, which promote community use.

-View the video that was created for the school in collaboration with Digital Cyclops and Fielding Nair International.
+View the video that was created for the school.